-Whether you call them New Year’s resolutions, goals, or even something else, the beginning of the year oftentimes gives us hope that we have another chance.
+Whether you call them new year's resolutions, goals or even something else, the beginning of the year often gives us hope that we have another chance.

-Write goals down on paper and review them periodically.
+- Writing goals down on paper and reviewing them periodically.

 The most common goal set this time of year has to do with exercise, weight loss, etc. An effective way to accomplish this is swimming (or aquatic exercise), which has really increased in popularity in recent years.

 Aquatic exercise is an activity that millions of people are engaging in.
 It is easy on your joints and back, and has been used in sports rehabilitation and physical rehabilitation for years.
 It is used not only for rehabilitation, but it offers other benefits as well: increasing lung capacity, burning calories, toning and strengthening muscles, and the list goes on.

 Even though it is winter and outdoor pools are obviously very cold, this is an excellent time of year to begin aquatic exercise: lap swimming, water walking, deep challenge, shallow water workout and senior water exercise.
 These are available at the city of Denton Natatorium, which is a great place to begin an aquatic exercise program.
 They have monthly, three-month and annual passes available for both residents and non-residents of Denton that are very affordable.
 For more information, visit http://bit.ly/2s0tQqG or call (940)349-8800.

 As with any exercise program, it is important to check with your physician prior to beginning an aquatic exercise program.

 MATT GOHLKE owns Gohlke Pools, which has earned national awards, certifications and recognition in the pool industry.
 He can be reached at 940-387-7521 or firstname.lastname@example.org.